6 Huge Benefits of Copper

 Copper helps to support a healthy immune system.
 Our immune systems rely on copper for proper development and maintenance.
 There isn’t a lot yet known about how exactly copper influences the immune system, but we do know that it plays an important role.

-For example, we know that when we have copper deficiency, we can end up with abnormally low numbers of white blood cells.
+For example, we know that when we have a copper deficiency, we can end up with abnormally low numbers of white blood cells.

 5. Helps form collagen